dlang-tour/english/gems/unittesting.md

 Tests are an excellent way to ensure stable, bug-free applications.
 They serve as an interactive documentation and allow the modification of code without fear of breaking functionality.
-D provides a convenient and native syntax for `unittest` block as part of the D language.
+D provides a convenient and native syntax for `unittest` blocks as part of the D language.
 Anywhere in a D module `unittest` blocks can be used to test functionality of the source code.